 The surname Alfonso was first found in Leon, where the name originated in Visigothic times.

-Important Dates for the Alfonso family
+Early History of the Alfonso family

 This web page shows only a small excerpt of our Alfonso research.
 Another 143 words (10 lines of text) covering the years 1155, 1352, and 1519 are included under the topic Early Alfonso History in all our PDF Extended History products and printed products wherever possible.